 Service type of application runs in background

-Service type of application runs as a Service on Windows and Linux.
+Service type of application runs as a Service on Windows, Linux and Mac OS.

 Install & Uninstall